Privacy in Speech Technology: Protections

-If the transmitted information is encrypted, then it cannot be used for malicious purposes without access to the key. \changed{Surprisingly, however, it is possible to process encrypted information when using \emph{secure multi-party computation} (SMPC), such that the encrypted result of the computation can be returned and opened~\cite{yao1986generate,portelo2015logsum,portelo2014privacy,Teixeira2018,cramer2015mpc} (see \cref{fig:crypto}).
-The SMPC umbrella contains several categories of methods such as homomorphic encryption, oblivious transfer, and garbled circuits.
+The SMPC umbrella contains several categories of methods such as homomorphic encryption, oblivious transfer, {secret sharing,} and garbled circuits.
 The general principle is that in an interaction between two agents, Alice and Bob, Alice can send encrypted data for processing or a request to Bob, such that Bob cannot interpret the input but can perform the requested task.
 Furthermore, when Alice receives Bob's response, she cannot deduce the operations that Bob has performed, such that the desired task is completed with mutual privacy preserved.
-Another category of approaches is \emph{distance-preserving hashing techniques}, where data is obfuscated through randomization such that the desired communication is preserved while other private information is kept secret~\cite{portelo2015privacy,jimenez2015secure}.
+Another category of approaches is \emph{distance-preserving hashing techniques}, where {data is mapped into a space where distances between points are approximately maintained, allowing some operations like clustering, without revealing the actual data~\cite{portelo2015privacy,jimenez2015secure}.}

 Such secure techniques can be applied, for example, in the extraction of spectral features of speech or speech recognition in the cloud, without plain text access to the speech signal~\cite{thaine19_interspeech,Zhang2019}.
 It can also be applied in privacy-preserving speaker recognition, authentication or verification~\cite{teixeira22_interspeech,pathak11_interspeech,pathak2012ppsa,portelo2014bprivacy}, speech search~\cite{portelo2015bprivacy}, or for secure sound classification~\cite{shashanka2006secure}.
 Finally, we can compare the similarity of audio signals without revealing them~\cite{rane2013privacy,perez2020,zarazaga2022thesis}.